icdevs/Icdevs_mainsite/_posts/2023-02-07-Wasmer Motoko.md

 * Opened: 02/01/2023
 * Time Commitment: Weeks
 * Project Type: Library
-* Experience Type: Intermediate - Rust;
+* Experience Type: Advanced - Motoko; Advanced - OCaml

 ## Description

-In order to popularize the motoko programing language we need to enable it to run and perform operations out side of the IC.
-The strong typing and async model of programming lends itself nicely to a number of modern computing challenges.
+In order to popularize the motoko programing language we need to enable it to run and perform operations outside of the IC.
+The strong typing and async model of programming lend itself nicely to a number of modern computing challenges.

 [Wasmer](https://wasmer.io/) is a set of tools that let you load wasm modules into other languages and interact with those modules across a range of environments and operating systems.